 II.
 Organization and Structure

-A. The Noncommercial Constituency shall consist of three distinct parts: the Membership, the Executive Committee and the Policy Committee.
+A. The Noncommercial Users Constituency shall consist of three distinct parts: the Membership, the Executive Committee and the Policy Committee.

-B. The Membership shall consist of organizations and individuals that meet the Membership criteria and complete the processes set out in Section III, below, and receive a notice of acceptance from the Executive Committee Chair, or the Secretary acting with the approval of the Chair.
+B. The Membership shall consist of organizations and individuals that meet the Membership criteria and complete the processes set out in Section III, below, and receive a notice of acceptance from the Executive Committee Chair, or the Secretary-Treasurer (ST) acting with the approval of the Chair.

 C. The Executive Committee, directed by the Chair, shall be responsible for the administration of the Constituency, including arrangements for meetings, website communications, listserv, and teleconferences.
 Selection of the Executive Committee, and its powers and duties, are set out in Section IV, below.